mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 When a hit is scored, determine damage as normal, including any Damage Multiples.
-Each energy shield installed on a ship forms a ‘buffer’ of 10 points of damage.
+Each energy shield installed on a ship forms a ‘buffer' of 10 points of damage.
 All functioning energy shields on board a ship combine to increase the damage they can collectively absorb.